lykmapipo/android-push/README.md

 (The MIT License)

-Copyright (c) 2016 lykmapipo, byteskode Group && Contributors
+Copyright (c) 2016 lykmapipo && Contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the